Rail Across Europe

 Arrive York 17.55

 Today we head south towards Carlisle, taking a route through Carstairs and Lockerbie and over Beattock Summit.
 Crossing the border into England, just east of the small border town of Gretna, famous for its Green, we arrive in Carlisle.
 Here we change trains and set off on one of the most celebrated and glorious rail journeys in England, the Settle to Carlisle Line, which offers some of the most breathtaking landscapes in the country.
 The line features 14 tunnels and 22 viaducts (including the famous 14-arch Ribblehead) and the summit of the line, Ais Gill, is the highest point on any railway in England.
-Our train eventually pulls into Leeds, where we catch a connecting train to York and check into one of the city’s finest hotels, the Royal York.
+On reaching the small town of Oxenhope we board the Keighley & Worth Valley Heritage Railway which takes us eighty kilometres into Keighley where we connect to Leeds, and York.
+Tonight, we stay at the city’s finest, the Principal York Hotel.

 Today’s journey takes us south-west through Yorkshire and the Midlands into Wales.
 Leaving the grand Victorian elegance of York railway station behind, our route takes us through important cities including Leeds, Derby and Burton-on-Trent, where more than 10% of the nation’s beer is brewed!
 Changing trains in Birmingham, we head out of this industrial heartland through the idyllic Shropshire countryside and across the border into Wales.
-The scenery becomes more rugged as we near our destination, the charming coastal town of Aberystwyth.
+After arriving at Llanfair, we board the Welshpool & Llanfair light railway which opened in 1903.
+This 2.6-inch narrow gauge steam train traverses the tight curves and steep gradients to reach Welshpool where we change and continue through rugged scenery as we near our destination, the charming coastal town of Aberystwyth.